oreillymedia/production-resources/word/index.md

 <div data-type="warning">
   <h6>Disclaimer</h6>
-  <p>This template's Cross Reference Engine, specifically with regards to cross references to external files, does some rather unnatural things that Word wasn't really meant to do, or at least do reliably or accurately.
+  <p>This template's Cross Reference Engine, specifically with regard to cross references to external files, does some rather unnatural things that Word wasn't really meant to do, or at least do reliably or accurately.
 We've had our way with Word, and sometimes Word won't stand for it.
 Most errors are benign, and a simple close-reopen will resolve them, but occasionally bad things happen to good documents.
 If you're trying to use the cross references, and you're having trouble, please don't hesitate to contact the O'Reilly Tools group.</p>
 </div>

+**Once a book is converted from Word to HTML, paragraph-level cross-references are not supported.
+You can add xrefs to chapters, section titles, and numbered elements like figures, code examples, and tables.
+The below text has been left for informational purposes only.**

 In general, you can create a cross reference to any paragraph in your document, as well as to any paragraph in any other open file that is based on this template and is in the same folder as your document.
 In most cases, the entire text of the paragraph is inserted, and if it's in a different file, the chapter number is also inserted.
 In the case of captions, only the caption type and number are included.